 Support points are also automatically cashed out when a membership is closed.

 Our official Twitter handle is @nfsn.
-However, as of 2023, we are phasing out our use of Twitter.
+However, as of 2023, it is functionally inactive.

 We always value what our members have to say.
 If you want to share your thoughts with us or need help with something, please use our forums or check your options on the Support tab of our member interface.